damato-design/blog/src/posts/token-operations.md

 This would also include a special `$value` which refers to the original token value.

+One of the larger benefits to this approach is that the low-level set of operations don't receive a name, which avoids contention about naming of operations from within the specification (ie., should it be `opacity` or `alpha`).
+Names would only be needed when sharing sets of operations between token authors.

 ## Reusing common operations

 Clearly, we would not want to write all of these operations in order to apply opacity to a given token each time.
 We'll need a way to reference a set of operations.
 This could be supported by allowing an import syntax within the specification.
 [I've suggested this idea before in the community group.](https://github.com/design-tokens/community-group/issues/210#issuecomment-1501037423) It could look like this for operations: